G-Global Homotopy Theory and Algebraic K-Theory: Definition and basic properties

 \section{Definition and basic properties}

-We will give two equivalent constructions of $G$-global algebraic $K$-theory: one as a straight-forward generalization of Schwede's global algebraic $K$-theory, and the other one by adapting Shimakawa's construction of $G$-equivariant algebraic $K$-theory.
+We will give two equivalent constructions of $G$-global algebraic $K$-theory: one as a straightforward generalization of Schwede's global algebraic $K$-theory, and the other one by adapting Shimakawa's construction of $G$-equivariant algebraic $K$-theory.